blakeblackshear/frigate/README.md

 ## Integration with HomeAssistant

-Setup a the camera, binary_sensor, sensor and optionally automation as shown for each camera you define in frigate.
+Setup a camera, binary_sensor, sensor and optionally automation as shown for each camera you define in frigate.
 Replace <camera_name> with the camera name as defined in the frigate `config.yml` (The `frigate_coral_fps` and `frigate_coral_inference` sensors only need to be defined once)

 ```
 camera: